Damian Węglarz: Jagiellonia Białystok

 Węglarz sustained a broken finger during the match with Lechia Gdańsk but continued to play the full 90 minutes as well as play the complete next match against Legia Warsaw.
-After the Legia match the team physician disallowed Węglarz from playing for the next few weeks.
+After the Legia match, the team physician disallowed Węglarz from playing for the next few weeks.

 Wigry Suwałki (loan)

 On 18 December 2017, Węglarz was loaned out to Polish second-tier side Wigry Suwałki for the rest of the season.

+Arka Gdynia

+He joined Arka Gdynia before the season started in June 2024.

+In May 2025, after Arka's relegation to the I liga was confirmed, it was announced he would leave Arka at the end of June.
+Overall, he made 52 appearances for Arka.

+ŁKS Łódź

+On 2 June 2026, Węglarz signed a two-year contract with ŁKS Łódź.